temporalio/helm-charts/README.md

 MySQL can be swapped in for Cassandra but is not deployed as part of this Helm chart.

-The following sections will walk through installing with everything included on a single node cluster and conclude with a configurtion that lets you bring all of your own dependencies.
+The following sections work forward from a single node installation using included dependencies to a replicated deployment on existing infrastructure.

-### Install minimal versions of only requried dependencies
+### Minimal installation with required dependencies only

 To install Temporal in a limited but working configuration (one replica of Cassandra and each of Temporal's services, no metrics or Elastic Search), you can run the following command